amw/jpegcam/README.md

 	These values cannot be changed after get_html() is called (see below).

-*webcam.get_html( WIDTH, HEIGHT, [SERVER_WIDTH, SERVER_HEIGHT] );*
+*webcam.get_html(WIDTH, HEIGHT, [SERVER_WIDTH, SERVER_HEIGHT, [SERVER_FLIP]]);*

 	This returns the necessary HTML code to embed the Flash movie into your page.
 Pass in the desired pixel width & height, which not only controls the visual size of the movie, but also the JPEG image width & height.
 	Standard sizes are 320x240 and 640x480.

 	You can optionally pass a desired server image width and height.
-If these differ from the video width and height, the captured images will be resized to match just prior to upload.
+If these differ from the video width and height, the camera will capture the larger of the two sizes and the image will be scaled down before displaying on the screen or uploading to the server.

+	The last argument allows you to select whether you would like to upload mirrored image like it is displayed on the screen or in real world orientation as seen by the web camera.

 *webcam.snap();*